Starbucks Sous Vide Egg Bites Bacon Gruyere

 While these are easy to make, here are a few tips for you.

-• You may need to lengthen the cooking time a bit.
-Sometimes, dropping in the jars causes the temperature to drop too much, so you need to add back that time.
+• You may need to lengthen the cooking time a bit, sometimes dropping in the jars creates the temperature to drop too much, so you need to add back that time.

-• Cook until the eggs have set up, if the eggs are runny, they are not done, you may need to cook them longer than suggested.
+• Cook until the eggs have set up, if the eggs are runny, they are not done.

 homemade Starbucks sous vide egg bites and a fork on a plate

-Store the cooked egg bites in the refrigerator in an airtight container.
+Be sure to store the cooked egg bites in the refrigerator in an airtight container.
 You can store them in the jars that they were cooked in.
-They will last for up to five days in the fridge.
-I do not recommend placing these in the freezer, the texture isn’t ideal after frozen.
+They will last for up to five days in the refrigerator.

 To reheat Starbucks sous vide egg bites, you can follow these steps:

-• Remove the egg bites from the refrigerator and let them sit at room temperature for about 10 minutes.
+• Remove the egg bites from the fridge and let them sit at room temperature for about 10 minutes.

 • Preheat your oven to 300°F (150°C).

-• Place the egg bites in an oven-safe dish and cover them with foil.
+• Place the egg bites in an oven-safe baking dish and cover them with foil.

-• Bake the egg bites for 15-20 minutes or until heated.
+• Bake the egg bites for 15-20 minutes, or until they are heated through.

 Alternatively, you can reheat the egg bites in the microwave by following these steps: